 Our engaged teachers have focused goals for each student, inspiring them to move ahead, take that next challenge, believe in themselves, and dream large.
 The result of this one-of-kind education is exceptional, confident students who perform in the top ten percent of the nation with a historic mean SAT score of 1430 and acceptance to highly selective colleges and universities.

 All of our upper school classes are taught at the honors level, employing Pre-AP strategies, or Advanced Placement (AP) level.
-Kirby Hall also has a dual enrollment program with The University of Texas at Austin in which students simultaneously earn upper school credit and college credit along with a University of Texas transcript.
+Kirby Hall’s close proximity to the University of Texas also affords our older students the opportunity to visit campus libraries, attend university events, and explore college-level coursework.